 Between the COVID crisis and the election mayhem, very few Americans have come through 2020 unscathed in some way, or another.
-Forbearance on foreclosures and evictions has already significantly impacted large and small businesses within our industry.
+Forbearance on foreclosures and evictions has already significantly impacted large and small businesses within the real estate investing industry.
 Although the masses continue to ignore the white elephant in the room, moratoriums will draw to an end, evictions will be inevitable, and foreclosures will rise.

-Charleston was a market big enough to provide high profit margins to savvy investors throughout the recession, but small enough to keep off the radar of institutional investors, like Blackstone and others.
+Charleston was a market big enough to provide high-profit margins to savvy investors throughout the recession, but small enough to keep off the radar of institutional investors, like Blackstone and others.
 For 6 years, I have said Savannah, GA., is the next Charleston.
-The only difference being that Savannah is still in it’s infancy of growth and renewal.
+The only difference is that Savannah is still in its infancy of growth and renewal.
 However, it is following the exact same trends and patterns, as Charleston did 15 years ago.

 Let us take a look at just some of what Savannah has going for it:

 - Savannah is part of a Southeast Region that consists of 60 Market “centers” between Georgia, Tennessee, and Alabama.
 Although competing with much more populous cities like Nashville, or Atlanta, Savannah was the second largest city for sold properties and sales volume in 2020.

 - Savannah’s market appreciation has been 9% year over year for the last 4 years – that is nearly double the national average.